 Rental income and interest income from mortgage loans represented 78.0% and 21.1%, respectively, of Total revenues on the Consolidated Statements of Income for the year ended December 31, 2021.
 In most instances, our lease structure contains annual rental escalations.
 Our leases that contain fixed annual rental escalations and/or have annual rental escalations that are contingent upon changes in the Consumer Price Index, are generally recognized on a straight-line basis over the minimum lease period.
-Certain leases have annual rental escalations that are contingent upon changes in the Consumer Price Index, are generally recognized on a straight-line basis over the minimum lease period.
-Certain leases have annual rental escalations that are contingencies have been resolved.
+Certain leases have annual rental escalations that are contingent upon changes in the gross operating revenues of the property.
+This revenue is not recognized until the appropriate contingencies have been resolved.
 For the year ended December 31, 2021, we recognized \$0.5 million in straight-line rental income and \$0.6 million in amortization of lease incentives.
 For the remaining leases in place at December 31, 2021, assuming no modification or replacement of existing leases and no new leased investments are added to our portfolio, except for the potential subsequent lease extensions and the leases reported below under Update on Certain Operators, we currently expect that the non-cash straight-line rent portion of rental income will decrease from \$0.5 million in 2021 to negative \$1.3 million for projected annual 2022 which represents higher cash rent received than recorded as rental income.
 Our cash rental income is projected to increase from \$122.0 million in 2021 to \$126.9 million for projected annual 2022.
 At December 31, 2021, the straight-line rent receivable balance on the consolidated balance sheet was \$24.1 million.